MCP HubMCP Hub

 Edges

-Edges represent relationships between nodes, defined by:
+Edges represent relationships between nodes.
+Each edge has:

 {